 5) $5,000 stipend

-Gisselle is a first-generation Mexican-American college student at Stanford University.
+Gisselle is a first-generation Mexican-American sophomore student at Stanford University.
 Gisselle has interests in the studies of public health, medicine, and public policy.
 She plans to pursue a Human Biology B.S. and reach her ultimate goal of becoming a medical doctor.
 In her free time, Gisselle enjoys going to the beach, watching sunsets, and spending time with her family.
 She is currently a Senior Youth Advisor for the Los Angeles County Department of Public Health and is excited to continue her community health and advocacy work for Latinas Contra Cancer.

 Natalia Zamora Zeledon

 Natalia is a Junior at Stanford University, where she is pursuing a B.S in Human Biology, graduating June 2023.
 She was born in Costa Rica, and immigrated to Southern CA when she was 12 years old.
 She is interested in medicine, health education, and biology, and her ultimate goal is to become a physician and work with low-income populations.
 She has been volunteering with Latinas Contra Cancer since Spring 2020, where she helped with COVID-19 relief and health education.